-It also contains “solid organs” which are the liver, pancreas, and gallbladder.1 It is the system in our body that breaks down food, takes the nutrients and expels the unusable stuff from our body when we go to the toilet.
+It also contains “solid organs, " the liver, pancreas, and gallbladder.1 It is the system in our body that breaks down food, takes the nutrients and expels the useless stuff from our body when we go to the toilet.

-All of these separate parts of the gastrointestinal tract work together to keep our bodies working harmoniously.
-When we suffer from conditions like IBS, the gastrointestinal tract is having issues working well.
+These separate parts of the gastrointestinal tract work together to keep our bodies working harmoniously.
+When we suffer from conditions like IBS, the gastrointestinal tract has issues working well.